tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## INFORMATION FOR EMPLOYEES

-ARK Co-Living Ltd is required to provide certain information regarding health and safety legislation to all their employees.
+GOP Co-Living Ltd is required to provide certain information regarding health and safety legislation to all their employees.
 We comply with this requirement by displaying the approved Health and Safety Information poster on our premises.
 This poster is kept in a readable condition.
 For remote employees, we ensure the approved Health and Safety Information leaflet is provided.

-# ORGANISATIONAL CHART - Ark
+# ORGANISATIONAL CHART - GOP

 ![A chart of a company  Description automatically generated](data:image/png;base64...)